mongodb/docs/content/install-mongodb-enterprise-on-red-hat.md

 ### Step 2: Install the MongoDB Enterprise packages and associated tools.

-To install the latest stable version of MongoDB Enterprise, issue the following command:
+To install MongoDB Enterprise, issue the following command:

 ```sh